thanhnguyentang/thanhnguyentang.github.io/blogs/paper_structures.md

 * Sometimes, there are also the unique non-trival problems emerged along the way of solving the original problem.
 This would be interesting.
 * And again, algorithmic and experimental design for the proposed solutions for the problem are always important for empirical research.

+*(not completed yet)*

+# 5. Some other practical observations
+* Intuition (or **mental experiment** <sup>1</sup>) $\rightarrow$ simple analytical example $\rightarrow$ Scale the idea in practice
+* Figure 1 is the one that tells everything about the main intuition (aka the mental experiment) of a paper.
+Quick check: A good figure 1 is the one that if you read only the Figure 1 and its caption, you still have an idea of the main thing in this paper.
+A really nice exemplar for this is [5].
+While the main contribution of [5] is a technical method for preventing catastrophic forgetting, Figure 1 of this paper presents only the mental experiment that requires not much expertise to understand.

+<sup>1</sup> *I first hear the term **mental experiment** from [a friend of mine]((https://arxiv.org/abs/1807.04015)).
+This is a nice term that I wish to adopt it though my intended use might not exactly have the same meaning as its originality.*

 # References